For information on installing PlanGrid, please visit our Getting Started with Windows article.

 You can clear your filters by clicking on "X” button next to each attribute:

-For even easier browsing of the issue list, you can use all the columns (except the “Stamp” column) to sort the list.
+For even easier browsing of the task list, you can use all the columns (except the “Stamp” column) to sort the list.
 Do this by clicking on the title of the column and then clicking on the small arrow to decide on ascending or descending order.

-Exporting the Issue Log
+Exporting the Task Log

 1. Filter the list to the items that are most important, and export it to CSV or XLS file using the “Generate Report” button.

 3. You'll be prompted to save the file on your device or computer.The list of items with all your data will be exported so that you can share or store a snapshot in time of project’s tasks.